konsumer/elemental-device/devices/stompy/README.md

 You can make patches on you computer with [elementary](https://github.com/nick-thompson/elementary).
 Put your patches in `/boot/engines` (or `engines/` on root of SD card) and you will be able to select the patch from the main menu.

-I am currently working on an emulator, so you can make your engines in the comfort of yiour desktop computer.
+I am currently working on an emulator, so you can make your engines in the comfort of your desktop computer.